CEEDLIVE/jsp-thymeleaf-config/README.md

         <artifactId>jstl</artifactId>
     </dependency>

+And following properties (application.properties):

+    spring.view.prefix:/WEB-INF/
+    spring.view.suffix:.jsp
+    spring.view.view-names:jsp/*
+    spring.thymeleaf.view-names:thymeleaf/*

 So what happened?
 First off we configured Spring Boot to use Thymeleaf by adding a dependency to "spring-boot-starter-thymeleaf".
 Thymeleaf will be used by default since this is in the autoconfiguration.
-Now we add another viewresolver, the one that is used for the JSP's and we give it the highest priority:
+Now we add another viewresolver (InternalResourceViewResolver), the one that is used for the JSP's and we configure it with what is in the application properties.

-    resolver.setOrder(Ordered.HIGHEST_PRECEDENCE);
+For the JSP's, we configured the view resolver as: views (JSP's) are inside WEB-INF, but only handle files that start with "jsp/".

 Now, you can start using Thymeleaf thymeleaf.
 But all other views (JSP's) continue to work.
 Even better, if you by accident create a view with the same name, the JSP still has a higher priority.
 So from now you can start using Thymeleaf, or start migrating other JSP's to Thymeleaf.